 Mutual of Omaha’s children’s insurance is a whole life insurance policy for children age 0-17.
 No exam is required, and there’s no waiting period once the policy is issued.

-Face amounts range from $5,000-$50,000, prices never increase, coverage won’t decrease, policy never expires, and it builds cash value you may borrow from.
+The coverage amounts range from $5,000-$50,000, prices never increase, coverage won’t decrease, the policy never expires, and it builds cash value.

 The policy also comes with two free riders listed below.

 - Waiver of premium rider: This no-cost rider will waive all premiums for 90 days if the policy owner dies starting from the date the owner passed away.
 That is great because it allows someone else to take over the policy so it doesn’t lapse.
 Click here to see a sample waiver of premium rider.

 - Guaranteed insurability rider: This no-cost rider allows you to buy additional life insurance on the insured’s life later in life.
 The extra coverage is guaranteed and cannot be denied due to their health or lifestyle.
 Read through a sample guaranteed insurability rider.
 The options to purchase additional coverage are:

 - The policy anniversary dates following the insured’s 25th, 30th, 35th, and 40th birthdays